All spoilers regarding the Prequel Trilogy and the Original Trilogy are unmarked. You Have Been Warned.

 - Laser-Guided Karma: Palpatine gets hit by this hard by the time of the Battle of Endor.
 Also Hoist by His Own Petard and a Disney Villain Death at the end of Return of the Jedi.

-- Known Only by Their Nickname: Palpatine was disgusted enough by his father that he changed his name so that his only name is his family name ("Palpatine").
+- Last-Name Basis: Palpatine was disgusted enough by his father that he changed his name so that his only name is his family name ("Palpatine").
 It's heavily implied, although not explicitly stated, that his full name prior to the name change was "Cosinga Palpatine II."

 - Luke, I Am Your Father/Nice Job Fixing It, Villain!: Variation: the novel Darth Plagueis had Palpatine/Darth Sidious participating alongside his master, Darth Plagueis, in a Sith experiment where they would attempt to forcibly manipulate the Midi-chlorians to create for them the ultimate sith weapon.
 The experiment failed, and the Midi-chlorians then decided to strike back and conceive Anakin Skywalker as a means to destroy the Sith once and for all.
 Also, early versions of Revenge of the Sith intended for Palpatine to tell Anakin that he created him from the midichlorians, but it was cut when Lucas redid the entire script.